humaidq/arbnco_proxy/README.md

 A configuration file will automatically be generated in the current working directory, named `config.toml`.

-## Requirements
+## Build Requirements

+This program doesn't have dependencies to run.

-You'll need to have [Rust] installed on your system.
+To build from source, you'll need to have [Rust] installed on your system.
 This has been tested with the nightly build.

 You also need `git` to clone this repository.